CMBAgents/cmbcluster/README.md

 ## Acknowledgments

 - Built on the [JupyterHub](https://jupyter.org/hub) architecture pattern
-- Inspired by the cosmology research community needs
+- Inspired by the research community needs
 - Special thanks to early adopters and contributors
 - Container orchestration powered by [Kubernetes](https://kubernetes.io/)

-**CMBCluster** - Empowering cosmology research through scalable, secure, and collaborative computing environments.
+**CMBCluster** - Empowering research through scalable, secure, and collaborative computing environments.

 For more information, visit our [GitHub repository](https://github.com/archetana/cmbcluster) or contact us at [support@cmbcluster.io](mailto:support@cmbcluster.io).